 Increased Blood Flow

 Research has found that the blood flow increase with strength training is related to how intensely the muscles are fatigued.
 The more intense the strength training is, the more blood flow there is because that blood is rushing to repair the muscle fibers.
 In fact, research has found that strength training for heart health can actually transition muscle fibers to a version that have a higher capacity for oxygen and contain more blood vessels – which makes your system more efficient at using oxygen and increasing blood flow.
 Since your heart is a muscle, this type of training improves the quality and processes of it!
+When your heart is stronger, it allows blood to pump through your body with less effort, thus reducing the amount of pressure exerted against your arteries.

 Stop Disease in its Tracks